2417735/Study_Cafe/README.md

         }

         /**
-         * Verifies the entered password and grants access or shows an error.
+         * Verifies the entered password and grants access or shows an.
          */
         function verifyPassword() {
             const passwordInput = document.getElementById('passwordInput');